v-rusmit/AzureCLI/3-nTier/README.md

-# Overview - Running VMs for an N-tier architecture on Azure
+# Running VMs for an N-tier architecture on Azure

 ## Description
 This configuration runs virtual machines (VMs) for an application with a N-tier architecture.
 There are variations of N-tier architectures.
-For the most part, the differences shouldn't matter for the purposes of these recommendations.
 A typical 3-tier web app is assumed here:
 * Web tier.
 Handles incoming HTTP requests.
 Responses are returned through this tier.
 * Business tier.
 Implements business processes and other functional logic for the system.
 * Data tier.
 Provides persistent data storage.